tmtowtdi/cc/docs/sources/scripts/turtle/place_gps.txt

 ~~~~~~~~~~~~

 If you're *not* in range of another GPS system, the turtle that built this
-current system had no way of creating the correct startup files, so you're
+current system had no way of detecting the coordinates of the satellites it
+was placing, so it couldn't create the correct startup files, so you're going
-going to need to create them yourself.
+to need to create them yourself.

 Get up to the newly-created computers, and for each one: